-These interests neither involve a threat to the actor's security or the well-being of its populace, nor seriously impact the stability of the international system.
-They are desirable conditions, but ones that have little direct impact on the ability of the actor to safeguard its populace.
+Peripheral interests neither involve a threat to the actor's security or the well-being of its populace, nor seriously affect the stability of the international system.45 They are desirable conditions, but ones with little direct impact on the ability of the actor to safeguard its populace.46

-Examples: Promoting the economic interests of private citizens abroad; enlarging democracy everywhere for its own sake; preserving the territorial integrity or political constitution of other actors everywhere.
+Examples: Promoting the economic interests of private citizens abroad;47 enlarging democracy everywhere for its own sake; preserving the territorial integrity or political constitution of other actors everywhere.48

-Once identified, the interests should be examined for legitimacy and political viability with the domestic audience.
+As we recall from Chapter 2, when the very existence of a state actor is called into question, its interests can be framed in terms of four degrees of intensity-survival, vital, important, or peripheral.
+We need not repeat our discussion of those four categories here.
+Suffice it to say, once identified, the interests should be examined for legitimacy and political viability with the domestic audience.
 The policymaker must begin by identifying the potential stakes or interests that all relevant domestic actors have in the policy issue.
 These domestic actors could include specific elements of the executive and legislative branches such as the relevant departments and agencies, the Executive Office of the President and Congress, think tanks, the media, interest groups, lobbies, and the general population.
 In some cases, the judicial branch of government may also have an interest.
 Different components of each actor may have a role to play that will mandate examination.
-For example, in the case of Congress, one must assess not only the positions of the legislators themselves, but also the thinking of their staffs, both personal and committee, that can influence either the member or the process.
+For example, in the case of Congress, one must assess not only the positions of the legislators themselves, but also the thinking of their staffs, both personal and committee, that can influence either the member or the process.49